 Now when you feel comfortable floating in this position, do the following:

-- Roll your head downward so that you are now looking straight toward the bottom of the pool.
+- Roll your head down so that you are now looking straight toward the bottom of the pool.

-- Adjust your balance if your hips and legs sink (push your bottom shoulder and head downward to make the hips and legs rise up).
+- Adjust your balance if your hips and legs sink (push your bottom shoulder and head down to make the hips and legs rise).

 - Flutter kick in this position for a few moments, then roll your head upward when you need to breathe in, and adjust your balance again.